zyedidia/micro/runtime/help/options.md

 ~/.config/micro/settings.json so, in effect, your configuration file will be created for you.
 If you'd like to take your configuration with you to another machine, simply copy the settings.json to the other machine.

+# Global and local settings

+You can set these settings either globally or locally.
+Locally means that the setting won't be saved to `~/.config/micro/settings.json` and that it will only be set in the current buffer.
+Setting an option globally is the default, and will set the option in all buffers.

+The `colorscheme` option is global only, and the `filetype` option is local only.
+To set an option locally, use `setlocal` instead of `set`.